3lvia/designsystem/packages/components/components/elvis-progress-linear/README.md

 # Elvis Progress-linear

 The progress-linear component is a display of current completion of an item/data loading.
-The progressbar is called upon by feeding it a value, a number between 0 and 100.
+The progressbar is called upon by supplying it a value, a number between 0 and 100.
 The Progressbar will not display any progress beyond these limits.

 Instead of a displaying a progress range from 0 - 100, you can also use the progress linear to represent an